candi-date-xyz/candi-date/README.md

-# Introduction to the Vegemight Stack & Candy Coin company
+# Introduction to the VegeMight Stack & Candy Date Crypto Coin company

 earn spendable crypto-coins for conversationally training an ai-bot to complete job applications.